Brest Oblast

 Brest, Brest Fortress, monument in Brest Fortress

-A total of 774 monuments are included in the State Register of Historical and Cultural Values of the Republic of Belarus.
+A total of 773 monuments are included in the State Register of Historical and Cultural Values of the Republic of Belarus.
 Two objects – Belovezhskaya Pushcha and the Struve Geodetic Arc - are included in the UNESCO World Heritage List.
+There are two castles, three theaters, 21 museums (two national museums), three exhibition halls, and a philharmonic hall in the region.

 The landmark of Kamenets District is a recognizable architectural symbol of Belarus.
 This 700-year-old 30-meter donjon tower is known as the White Tower.